huntdatacenter/docs/docs/govern-science/organizational-access/README.md

 # Organizational access

-**This pages provides a guide for organizations that wants to enable HUNT Cloud resources for their scientists and data explorers.**
+**This pages describes required agreements for organizations that wants to enable HUNT Cloud resources for their scientists and data explorers.**

 ::: tip Cut to the chase

-[Click here](#request-organizational-agreements) to request the organizational agreements that we need before you can onboard your scientists to HUNT Cloud.
+[Contact us](/contact) to order organiational access to HUNT Cloud.
+We will guide you through the necessary agreements.

 :::

 [[toc]]